 You also may need to attend AAT hearing to have an opportunity to provide additional evidence to support your case.
 This can be a very daunting experience, and can make a critical difference to the outcome of your case.

 Acacia would assist you in preparing for the AAT hearing and can attend it with you to make any necessary oral submissions.

 Bridging visas can be complex, particularly where you have had a visa refusal or cancellation.
 It is important to maintain your legal status in Australia, and obtain work rights if possible.

 Acacia can advise you on the necessary bridging visas and make any necessary applications for bridging visas, including for work rights or travel rights.

 Other Visa Options

 AAT is not always the best option.
 You may consider other more suitable, quicker or more cost effective visa option.
-Our Acacia adviser can prepare an immigration roadmap and look at different visa options for you.
+Our Acacia adviser can assess your situation and look at different visa options for you.